Earth First!: HeadWaters

+In May 1987, sawmill worker George Alexander lost several teeth and fractured his jaw when the saw he was operating struck an 11-inch spike and fragmented, sending shrapnel into his face.
+This incident, which occurred at the Cloverdale Louisiana-Pacific mill in northern California, is alleged to have been caused by tree-spiking by Earth First members, but no conclusive evidence has been found to prove this.

 In 1997, as part of the ongoing HeadWaters Redwoods protests, activists locked themselves to a redwood stump which was carried into California Congressman Frank Riggs' office in Eureka.
 HeadWaters was an ongoing protest lasting over a decade, and ending in 2009.

 The 1990s lawsuit, Headwaters Forest Defense vs. Humboldt County, charged that police officers were using excessive force, including chemical weapons.

-The first acknowledged death of an Earth First! activist occurred on September 18, 1998, in Northern California's Redwood forests.
-Earth First! activist David Nathan "Gypsy" Chain attempted to protect the forest by moving around inside the active logging site, thereby creating unsafe conditions for timber harvest.
-Normally, this would have resulted in the interruption of logging, but a large Redwood, thought to be over 300 years old, was cut down by a Pacific Lumber logger and fell upon Chain, who died instantly.
+The first acknowledged death of an Earth First activist occurred on September 18, 1998, in Northern California's Redwood forests.
+Earth First activist David Nathan "Gypsy" Chain attempted to protect the forest by trespassing inside an active logging site.
+During the logging operations, a large redwood was cut down by a Pacific Lumber logger and fell upon Chain, who died instantly.